 Rio Grande City Texas

-The county seat of Starr County, Rio Grande City was initially called Camargo when it was first settled in 1846.
+Starr County, Rio Grande City’s county seat, was initially called Camargo when it was first settled in 1846.
 It covers an area of 11.35 square miles and borders the municipality of Camargo in Tamaulipas, Mexico.
 With a vibrant history, Rio Grande City has many historical sites and trails.

 The area was the site of the Garza Ranch, which was established in 1762.
-The ranch was later owned by Henry Clay Davis.
+Henry Clay Davis later owned the ranch.
 Thanks to its position on the Rio Grande, it was one end of the river’s Steamboat Route.
 This made it an economic hub and port of entry to Mexico in the cotton trade.

 - The Kelsey-Bass Museum and Event Center shows what life was once like in this historical river port.

-- Excellent Mexican food and Southern American dining can be found at restaurants such as the Casa de Adobe.
+- Excellent Mexican food and Southern American dining can be found at restaurants like Casa de Adobe.

-- La Borde House is a historic building dating to 1899, commissioned by a French riverboat trader.
+- La Borde House is a historic building from 1899, commissioned by a French riverboat trader.

 Roma Texas